High-dimensional Newey-Powell Test Via Approximate Message Passing: Introduction

-There are other heteroscedasticity tests, such as the Breusch-Pagan test \citep{breusch1979simple} and its generalization, the White test \citep{white1980heteroskedasticity}, Cook-Weisberg score test \citep{cook1983diagnostics}, Verbyla test \citep{verbyla1993modelling}, and the studentizing test \citep{koenker1981note}.
-However, extending these classical heteroscedasticity tests to high-dimensional settings is challenging.
-Given the recent work on high-dimensional quantile regression and high-dimensional expectile regression, it is natural to consider the high-dimensional extension of the quantile-based test in \citet{koenker1982robust} and the expectile-based test in \citet{newey1987asymmetric}.
+Despite recent efforts in estimating heteroscedasticity through methods such as quantile regression, expectile regression, or cross-refitted regression, testing for the presence of heteroscedasticity remains largely unexplored in the high-dimensional literature.
+Since quantile and expectile loss functions are robust to heteroscedastic regression errors, using these two asymmetric loss functions to construct heteroscedastic tests is natural and thus taken in this paper.
 Moreover, as previously mentioned, the Newey-Powell test is shown to be superior to the quantile-based test in low-dimensional settings \citep{newey1987asymmetric}.
 Therefore, we focus on the high-dimensional Newey-Powell test in this paper.
-In fact, the contrast between expectile regression and quantile regression is even more significant in high dimensions, as fitting a high-dimensional quantile regression model requires much more effort than fitting a high-dimensional expectile regression model.
-Several papers have been dedicated to developing efficient algorithms for high-dimensional quantile regression, such as the Alternating Direction Method of Multipliers (ADMM) algorithm in \citet{fhdqr} and the smoothing algorithm in \citet{smoothqr}.
-On the other hand, it is shown in \citet{gu2016high} that fitting a high-dimensional expectile regression model is as simple as fitting the Lasso regression.
+In fact, the contrast between expectile regression and quantile regression is even more significant in high dimensions, owing to the smoother loss function in expectile regression. \citet{gu2016high} shows that fitting a high-dimensional expectile regression model is as simple as fitting Lasso regression.
+In contrast, serious efforts have been dedicated to handling the nonsmooth loss function in high-dimensional quantile regression, including ADMM \citep{fhdqr} and smoothing approximation \citep{smoothqr}.